greymatter-io/flux-covidapihub/README.md

 curl -XPOST http://localhost:10080/clusters -d "@apis/us-census-population/mesh/us-census-population.json"
 ````

 If you want to delete an api deployment and mesh configs, run `make delete-api` and type the `api_name` when prompted.
+If you want to delete the api from your local dev environment, type `Y` when it prompts `Delete API in dev? [y/N]`.

-If you want to apply an api from a set of already generated configs, run `make apply-api` and type the `api_name` when prompted.
+If you want to apply an api from a set of already generated configs in your local dev environment, run `make apply-api` and type the `api_name` when prompted.
+To apply an api from a set of already generated configs in prod, run `make apply-api-prod`.